Rogfast

-Rogaland Fixed Link or simply the Rogfast, is a project to construct a sub-sea road tunnel in Rogaland County, Norway, running between the municipalities of Randaberg (near the city of Stavanger) and Bokn, with a spur connecting to the island municipality of Kvitsøy.
+Rogaland Fixed Link (Rogaland fastforbindelse) or simply Rogfast is a project to construct a sub-sea road tunnel in Rogaland County, Norway, running between Randaberg Municipality (near the city of Stavanger) and Bokn Municipality, with a spur connecting to the islands of Kvitsøy Municipality.
 Once operational, the Boknafjord tunnel will become both the longest underwater road tunnel in the world, with a length of 27 km and the deepest tunnel overall, with a maximum depth of 392 m below sea level.

 This will be a part of the main European route E39 highway along the west coast of Norway and it will link the cities of Kristiansand – Stavanger – Haugesund – Bergen.
 It is currently slated for a 2033 opening.

 Original plan: 2017

 The tunnel is planned as a 27 km roadway which will run below the Boknafjord and Kvitsøyfjord.
-A 4.1 km spur connection tunnel, called the Kvitsøy tunnel, going to the island municipality of Kvitsøy is included in the project.
+A 4.1 km spur connection tunnel, called the Kvitsøy Tunnel, going to the island of Kvitsøy is included in the project.

 The project was approved by the Storting (Norwegian Parliament) in May 2017, and it was planned to be finished in 2025–26.
 At that time, the project was projected to cost NOK16.8 billion (about €1.73 billion), with financing set at NOK11 billion from a loan to be paid by tolls, and 6 billion directly from the government.

 Construction began in January 2018, with a ceremony for the initial rock blasting for one future entrance to the tunnel.